PCO (wrestler): Ring of Honor (2018–2021)

-Return to Impact Wrestling (2022–present)
+Impact Wrestling / Total Nonstop Action Wrestling (2022–2024)

+Honor No More (2022–2023)

 At Hard To Kill, on January 8, 2022, PCO made his return to TNA, now known as Impact Wrestling, appeared along with Matt Taven, Vincent, Mike Bennett, and Maria, attacking Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino.
-On January 13, it was revealed that PCO had signed a contract with Impact.on the January 27 episode of Impact Wrestling, PCO defeated Chris Sabin.
-At No Surrender, Honor No More (Matt Taven, PCO, Mike Bennett, Vincent, and Kenny King) defeated Team Impact (Chris Sabin, Rhino, Rich Swann, Steve Maclin, and Willie Mack) in a 10 man tag team match to remain in Impact.
+On January 13, it was revealed that PCO had signed a contract with Impact. on the January 27 episode of Impact Wrestling, PCO defeated Chris Sabin.
+At No Surrender, Honor No More (Matt Taven, PCO, Mike Bennett, Vincent, and Kenny King) defeated Team Impact (Chris Sabin, Rhino, Rich Swann, Steve Maclin, and Willie Mack) in a 10-man tag team match to remain in Impact.
 At Sacrifice, PCO lost to Jonah.
 At Multiverse of Matches, PCO and Moose lost to Josh Alexander and Jonah.
 On the April 14 episode of Impact Wrestling, PCO lost to Jonah.
 On April 24 PCO defeated Jonah in a Monsters Ball match in Poughkeepsie NY for a TV episode to be aired on May 5.

 On October 20 episode of Impact Wrestling, PCO would turn face by leaving Honor No More attacking his partners after Eddie Edwards quoted, "PCO is nothing but a bitch!"
+On April 16, 2023, at Rebellion, PCO defeated Edwards in a Last Rites match to end their rivalry.
+On October 24, with Impact rebranding themselves under the revived Total Nonstop Action Wrestling name entering the following year, PCO was announced as the first signee of its new area.